 - The Humane Society of Charles County requires that the pet’s actual owner relinquish custody of the animal.
 If you are bringing in an owned pet that is not yours, we require the animal’s actual owner to sign the animal over to the Humane Society of Charles County.

-- If your pet has any special food, supplies or toys, please bring those in at the time of surrender.
+- If your pet has any special food, supplies, or toys, please bring those in at the time of surrender.

 What Happens Next?

-At our shelter, all animals receive necessary veterinary care, food, exercise and plenty of love and attention from our experienced staff and volunteers.
+At our shelter, all animals receive necessary veterinary care, food, exercise, and plenty of love and attention from our experienced staff and volunteers.
 Animals determined to be adoptable are placed in our adoption program.
 There is no set time limit for how long an animal can remain in our adoption program.
-As long as an animal maintains general good health, a sound temperament and we have space, we will keep a pet for weeks, sometimes months.
-We may put some animals who are sick, underage, or who would benefit from behavioral intervention in foster care and return them to the adoption program at a later time.
+As long as an animal maintains general good health, sound temperament, and we have space, we will keep a pet for weeks, sometimes months.
+We may put some animals who are sick, underage, or who would benefit from the behavioral intervention in foster care and return them to the adoption program at a later time.
 We work hard to give second chances to every potentially adoptable animal.
 Unfortunately, there are times when there is no space and animals will be transferred to a local rescue partner (Tri-County Animal Shelter in Hughesville, MD).
 Once the animal is in their care, they determine the outcome for that animal.

-Still have questions, Please EMAIL US HERE
+Still have questions, please EMAIL US HERE